Code generation – Overview

 and Buf to generate code or perform other custom processing on Protobuf files.
 With the Buf CLI, you can either install and use plugins locally, or save time and improve consistency by referencing the remote plugins that we host in the Buf Schema Registry (BSR).
 They're the same as the ones you locally install. buf.gen.yaml

 - This is the Buf config file specifically related to code generation.
-It's generally placed at the root of your workspace and specifies the plugin to be used for each output, the output path, and set of options that enables you to customize the generated code further.
+It's usually placed at the root of your workspace and specifies the plugin to be used for each output, the output path, and set of options that enables you to customize the generated code further.

 Note